Rodrigossz/CV/README.md

 ### My Work as Speaker / Presenter / Instructor

-I have been delivering sessions and trainings since Nov/2017, in the most important Microsoft conferences: MLADS, Intelligent Cloud Bootcamp, Global Black Belts (GBBs) Airlift, Inspire, and Microsoft Ready.
-There was also the MeetUps and LearnAI Bootcamps, when Microsoft AI Organization decided to invest on internal + partners readiness.
+I have been delivering sessions and trainings since Nov/2017, in the most important Microsoft conferences: MLADS, Intelligent Cloud Bootcamp, AI Airlifts, Inspire, Ignite, and Microsoft Ready.

 What | Where, When | Details
 :---:|:---:|:---